 - Complete the Consent Form to Obtain Employment Verification Information and upload it to the SRNA.

 - Complete the Consent Form to Release Registration Information and upload it to the SRNA.

 - Obtain a current Vulnerable Sector Check issued by the police force where you live.
 Examples include the RCMP, City Police, or police service.

-- Once your Assessment for RN Eligibility has been reviewed by an SRNA Advisor you will be contacted with next steps to continue the process.
+- Once your Assessment for RN Eligibility has been reviewed by a Nursing Advisor you will be contacted with next steps to continue the process.

 Regulations and entry requirements are subject to bylaw and policy changes.